Bharatiya Gorkha Prajatantrik Morcha: Background

 After the formation of Gorkhaland Territorial Administration (GTA) in 2011 following the arrival of Trinamool Congress government, elections were conducted in 2012.
 Gorkha Janmukti Morcha (GJM) contested and won all 45 seats.
 Later in 2017, the GTA councillors belonging to GJM resigned and burnt copies of the GTA memorandum of agreement and the GTA Act in June 2017, saying that the GTA had failed to fulfill the aspirations of the people.

 On 20 September 2017, the Government of West Bengal reconstituted the GTA and appointed rebel GJM leader Binoy Tamang as its chairperson.
 Before 2019 Darjeeling Assembly bye-election, Tamang became the TMC candidate and subsequently resigned as its chairman.
-The post was later placed by Anit Thappa, who is also a leader of GJM at that time.
+The post was later placed by Anit Thapa, who is also a leader of GJM at that time.

 GTA Election 2022

-On 9 September 2021, Thappa left GJM and created BGPM at Darjeeling Gymkhana.
+On 9 September 2021, Thapa left GJM and created BGPM at Darjeeling Gymkhana.
 Following the GTA elections in 2022, BGPM allied with TMC.
 BGPM won all 26 seats out of 45 seats, defeating their rival Hamro Party, becoming the important party in Darjeeling.
-Following the victory, Thappa became the chief executive of GTA.
+Following the victory, Thapa became the chief executive of GTA.